irsyadnrzn/irsyadnrzn/README.md

  🌱 I’m currently learning **MLOps** and **GenerativeAI** to pursue my career on **AI Engineer**

- 💪 I'm currently working on personal project developing **facial exspression recognition system**
+ 💪 I'm currently working on personal project developing **facial expression recognition system**

  ⚡ Fun fact I also have interests on **Productivity** and **Leadership**